Global Impact of Preventable Cancer: Tobacco, Alcohol, Obesity, and HPV

 The analysis also shows that the problem will worsen significantly over the next 50 years, particularly in low-income countries: There, an increase in new cancer cases is expected by around 400 percent from 0.6 million to 3.1 million per year.
 In very high-income countries, an increase of around 50 percent is forecast for the same period.

 But cervical cancer is also a disease that can often be prevented through prevention.
 Dr. Judith Offman, from Queen Mary University of London, said: “We see what certain countries do well and what they don’t.
 Worldwide, someone dies from cervical cancer every two minutes.
 Ninety percent of these deaths occur in low- and middle-income countries.
-They could be dramatically reduced through comprehensive screening and HPV vaccination programs.”
+They might be dramatically reduced through comprehensive screening and HPV vaccination programs.”

 Which: DOI 10.1016/j.eclinm.2023.102289